 - A legal template might include an add-on for electronic signatures.

 - A project plan template might include an add-on to create flow charts and other complex diagrams.

 When users create a new document from a template, a sidebar shows any paired add-ons.
 This sidebar makes it easy to find and install the right tools for a task.
 Learn more about using and submitting templates.

 To allow templates with add-ons in your organization:

-Enable add-ons for Docs, Sheets, Slides, and Forms.
+Enable add-ons for Docs, Sheets, Slides, Forms, and Sites.
 You can optionally:

 - If templates are Moderated in your organization (see step 5 above), review any add-ons before you approve templates.
 Links to paired add-ons are included in the template approval request.